Aircraft Data Assignment

 3. Finally, you can completely populate the data fields manually using any datarefs/commands from your own list (the Copy-Paste function is working, so you can use your external text file for this).

-However, note that when the aircraft is loading, SimVimX plugin finds all custom datarefs for it and shows them in the [CUSTOM COM/DRF] section.
+However, note that when the aircraft is loading, SimVimX plugin finds all custom datarefs for it and shows them in the [CUSTOM COM/DRF] section, so you can select them to directly

 The right part of the main configuration window has three data entry section:

-All you need to do to configure any acceptable input or output is to select the assigned hardware at the left side of the user interface in Data Entry mode (or connect a new device first) and then find and click the function you want to configure in the chosen image map window:
+To configure any valid input or output, simply select the assigned hardware on the left side of the user interface in data entry mode (or connect a new device first), and then find and click the function you want to configure in the image map window: